 Flutter’s documentation is more organized and more detailed than React Native.
 But when it comes to beginners, it can be pretty overwhelming to be greeted by tons of links.
 I like the simplicity of React Native’s documentation.

 That said, we don’t stay a beginner forever.
 Once we gain more experience and get used to where things can be found, then it becomes easier.
 This is where Flutter’s documentation outshines React Native.
 Furthermore, React Native relies on a lot of community-written libraries, so its documentation is very fragmented.
-While Flutter has everything in one place.
+Meanwhile, Flutter has everything in one place.

-As a new developer coming into an existing project, how easy it is to make sense of the way the code is organized?
+As a new developer coming into an existing project, how easy is it to make sense of the way the code is organized?

 In React Native, you can pretty much have any structure you want.
 Usually, it’s dependent on the size of the project and the various tools and libraries that your team has adopted.
 For example, using Redux will force you into a specific kind of structure since you will have reducers, actions, etc.

-The situation is the same in Flutter, you can organize your code any way you want.
+The situation is the same in Flutter; you can organize your code any way you want.
 But since navigation and state management are already baked into the framework, code organization can get more opinionated as well.

 Hot reload is one of those things that can get annoying if a platform doesn’t support it.
 Being able to modify your code and see the changes on the fly as you save is a big productivity booster (especially on a dual-monitor setup).

-Both React Native and Flutter support this feature.
-Though it’s faster in Flutter if you compare it with Expo.
+Both React Native and Flutter support this feature, though it’s faster in Flutter if you compare it with Expo.
 There’s just a tiny bit of difference when compared to the CLI route for React Native.

 On the other hand, Flutter paints the UI elements using a rendering engine.
 It’s responsible for creating all the basic functions of each of the widgets.
 This means that there’s a constant effort on Flutter’s development to match the native UI behavior whenever there’s an update to the respective platform.